March is National Colorectal Cancer Awareness Month

 Friday, March 3, is Dress in Blue Day — the biggest day on your calendar for colorectal cancer awareness.
 Dress in blue and tell the people you meet about colorectal cancer prevention.
 Share your outfit on social media with the hashtag #DressInBlueDay.

-The Awareness Brochure provides actionable information to prevent this disease.
-100 are free!
+The Awareness and Prevention Brochure provides actionable information to stop this disease before it starts.
+Get 100 free!

 If colorectal cancer is highly preventable with screening, and it’s highly treatable when caught early, then why is colorectal cancer the second deadliest cancer in the U.S.?